Telegram Channel Analytics: Track Performance Like a Pro

 Obsessing Over Subscriber Count

-Large channels with no engagement are worthless.
-A 1,000-subscriber channel with 70% view rate beats a 10,000-subscriber channel with 10% view rate.
+A 1,000-subscriber channel with 70% view rate delivers more actual reach per post than a 10,000-subscriber channel with 10% view rate.
+Focus on engagement quality, not audience size alone.

 Ignoring Negative Trends